 - Price: Free starter plan (Personal $16pm/Pro $35pm)

 Designing prototypes is fast and seamless with Webflow, but where this tool really shines is when your prototype is all finished.
 You can turn your finished prototype into a production-ready site with the click of a button.

-Over the past year, Webflow has introduced a game-changing new feature: a CMS for your prototypes.
+Recently, Webflow has introduced a game-changing new feature: a CMS for your prototypes.
 Webflow's CMS is completely visual, allowing you to create powerful, dynamic sites without writing a single line of code.
 Another particularly useful feature is its ability to create a blog using your blog page prototype concept.